-One scholarship may be available from The Swiss Confederation for art studies (for example, painting, graphic design, sculpture, music) in the 1997/1998 academic year.
+A scholarship may be available from The Swiss Confederation for art studies (for example, painting, graphic design, sculpture, music) for one academic year.
 The scholarship will be awarded on the basis of academic merit and the possibilities for study in Switzerland.
 Applicants must have been born after 1 January 1962.
 The scholarship can only be allocated after the candidate has been accepted by a Swiss art school or conservatory.
 Applicants will be required to pass a language test in German or French.
-Applications close 1 December 1996.
+Applications close 1 December.